Ethics Committee

 In addition, MWI-22 states that the sponsor and investigator/institution should maintain a record of the location(s) of their respective essential documents including source documents.
 The storage system used during the trial and for archiving (irrespective of the type of media used) should allow for document identification, version history, search, and retrieval.
 The sponsor should ensure that the investigator has control of and continuous access to the data reported to the sponsor.
 The investigator/institution should have control of all essential documents and records generated by the investigator/institution before, during, and after the trial.

-Sponsorship > Personal Data Protection
+Data Protection

 Obtaining Consent

 In all Malawian clinical trials, a freely given informed consent is required to be obtained from each participant in accordance with the requirements set forth in the G-NHSRC and G-COMREC-IC.
 The G-BioSampCompense also confirms that a participant’s voluntary informed consent is required.
-Also, per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Also, per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).

 As per the G-NHSRC, the G-CTAProcsVacBiol, the G-CTARevVacBiol, the G-COMREC, and MWI-22, the informed consent form (ICF) is viewed as an essential document that must be reviewed and approved by one (1) of the two (2) National Commission for Science and Technology (NCST)-approved ethics committees (ECs)—the National Health Sciences Research Committee (NHSRC) and the College of Medicine Research and Ethics Committee (COMREC)—and provided to the Pharmacy and Medicines Regulatory Authority (PMRA) with the clinical trial application.
-(See the Required Elements section for details on contents to be included in the form.)
+(See the Required Elements section for details on the contents to be included in the form.)

 Re-Consent